CelestinaDragoni/pathbuilder-roll20-conversion-tool/readme.md

 WARNING: I AM NOT RESPONSIBLE FOR ANYTHING RELATED TO USING THIS TOOL.
 YOU ARE USING THIS TOOL AT YOUR OWN RISK.

+## Online Tool:

+An already hosted version can be found at: http://pbr20.kernelzechs.com/

 ## Prerequisites (Web Interface)
 You must have the following installed:
 - Docker (or Docker Desktop)